gvwilson/sdxjs/data-table/index.md

 }) %>

 The results in <t key="data-table-performance"></t> show that column-major storage is better.
-It uses less memory (presumably because labels aren't duplicated), and the time required to construct new objects when doing select with row-major storage outweighs cost of appending to arrays when doing filter with column-major storage.
+It uses less memory (presumably because column labels aren't duplicated once per row) and the time required to construct new objects when doing select with row-major storage outweighs cost of appending to arrays when doing filter with column-major storage.
 Unfortunately,